oracle-livelabs/database/edition-based-redefinition/create-atp/create-atp.md

 # Provision ATP Database

 This lab walks you through the steps to get started using the Oracle Autonomous Database Autonomous Transaction Processing [ATP] on Oracle Cloud.
-In this lab, you will provision a new ATP instance.
+In this lab, you will provision a new ATP database.

->**Note:** It is assumed your OCI account have right IAM policies to provision ATP database and have access to Cloud Shell.
-If not, please setup the right policies before proceeding further

 Estimated lab time: 10 minutes